CANDYlaboratory/candylab.github.io/_pages/about.md

 <br>

 <h1>News</h1><br>

+<strong>September 2025</strong><br>
+🦒🦒 Sara will join the lab as a research fellow, supported by an NIH T32 training grant!
+She is a clinical psychologist, with PhD training at University of Alabama at Birmingham and postdoctoral training at Medical University of South Carolina.

+<strong>August 2025</strong><br>
+💰💰 Jingyuan was selected as an MGH Research Fellow funded by the Rappaport Foundation!

+🦒🦒 We hosted two high school interns, Olivia and Hana, from the Martinos Center Summer Internship program, and they successfully presented their research experience at Science on Tap.

+<strong>June 2025</strong><br>
+🎤 We are heading to Brisbane for OHBM 2025!
+Shirley will present her work on metabolic signatures of complex network metrics; Jingyuan will give a symposium talk on the EEG-PET-MRI sleep study.

+🥳 Sean graduated from the John Martinson Honors Program at Northeastern University!
+Congrats!

+<strong>January 2025</strong><br>
+🥳 Shirley’s abstract is accepted at [OHBM](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4229) and [Brain and Brain PET](https://www.brain2025.org/)!
+Congrats!

+<strong>June 2024</strong><br>
+🎤 We are heading to Seoul for OHBM 2024!
+Penghui will present his work on cortical parcellations of metabolic connectivity.

+<strong>May 2024</strong><br>
+🎤 We are heading to Montreal for NRM 2024!
+Sean will give an oral presentation on time-resolved fPET-fMRI fusion.

 <strong>February 2024</strong><br>

-🦒🦒Emma will join the lab as a high-school intern this summer!
+🦒🦒 Emma will join the lab as a high-school intern this summer!
 She is a student from Bronxville High School.

 <strong>January 2024</strong><br>

-🥳Both Sean and Penghui’s abstracts are accepted by [OHBM](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4229)!
+🥳 Both Sean and Penghui’s abstracts are accepted by [OHBM](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4229)!
 Sean’s abstract is also accepted by [ISMRM](https://www.ismrm.org/24m/) and he also received a travel stipend!

 Sean’s abstract is accepted as an oral presentation by [NRM](https://www.mcgill.ca/nrm2024/)!
 Congrats!